niklasb/dryscrape/README.md

 Windows is not officially supported, although dryscrape should work with [cygwin](https://www.cygwin.com/).

+### A word about Qt 5.6

+The 5.6 version of Qt removes the Qt WebKit module in favor of the new module Qt WebEngine.
+So far webkit-server has not been ported to WebEngine (and likely won't be in the near future), so Qt <= 5.5 is a requirement.

 # Installation, Usage, API Docs

 Documentation can be found at